 Copasetic is a food lover’s paradise in Barcelona’s L’Eixample neighborhood

 , with a Mediterranean-inspired menu.
-Soups, sandwiches, burgers, crêpes and more are made fresh daily with locally sourced, fresh, and mostly organic ingredients.
-The aim is to provide good food to everyone – including those with gluten and lactose intolerances.
-The cozy atmosphere, well-trained staff, and menu full of gluten-free and allergen-friendly options are enough to make even the most sensitive eaters relax and enjoy their meal, worry-free.
+Soups, sandwiches, burgers, crêpes and more are made fresh daily with locally sourced and mostly organic ingredients.
+The aim is to provide good food for everyone – including those with gluten and lactose intolerances.
+The cosy atmosphere, well-trained staff, and menu full of gluten-free and allergen-friendly options are enough to make even the most sensitive eaters relax and enjoy their meal, worry-free.

 Els Pollos de Llull

-Granja M. Viader
+Granja M Viader